 So they smashed that Old Man of Whitehaven.

 So much more.

 He was a genius.
 An illustrator of birds on a par with John James Audubon.
 A landscape painter, and a travel writer matching and, perhaps, surpassing the magnificence of (deep breath) Paddy Leigh Fermor, who had his own private collection of Lear’s writings and paintings.
-A musician who set to music a number of Tennyson’s works–the only one such who Tennyson found remotely supportable.
+A musician who set to music a number of Tennyson’s works–the only one of such whom Tennyson found remotely supportable.

 And a terribly insecure, unhappy and sad man who suffered from grand-mal epileptic seizures all his life, who found his own sexual appetites and preferences problematic, whose only forays into heterosexual commitment were two proposals to the same woman who was 49 years younger than himself (crimenutely), and whose closest friends were his cat, Fosse, and his Albanian chef Giorgis, who Lear claimed was a good friend but a terrible cook.
 (The fact that he stuck with him, under those circumstances, says something about the man, I think.)

 For anyone interested in learning more about Edward Lear, the book Mr. Lear: A Life of Art and Nonsense, by Jenny Uglow, has my highest recommendation.